szogyenyid/joulenne/README.md

 sudo ./joulenne.sh (...) --interval 10 --cycles 6
 ```

+The results will return the average energy consumption of cycles (each cycle taking interval seconds).

 #### Exporting to CSV

 You can import the results directly to CSV, to do so, just use the `--csv` flag and redirect the output to a file, eg.: